Atoms for Peace (band)

-Atoms for Peace were an English-American rock supergroup comprising the Radiohead songwriter Thom Yorke (vocals, guitar, piano), the Red Hot Chili Peppers bassist Flea, the Radiohead producer Nigel Godrich (keyboards, synthesisers, guitars), the Beck and R.E.M. drummer Joey Waronker, and the Forro in the Dark percussionist Mauro Refosco.
+Atoms for Peace was an English-American rock supergroup comprising the Radiohead songwriter Thom Yorke (vocals, guitar, piano), the Red Hot Chili Peppers bassist Flea, the Radiohead producer Nigel Godrich (keyboards, synthesisers, guitars), the Beck and R.E.M. drummer Joey Waronker, and the Forro in the Dark percussionist Mauro Refosco.

 Yorke formed Atoms for Peace in 2009 to perform songs from his debut solo album, The Eraser (2006).
 They played their first shows in October 2009, and toured the US in 2010.
 In 2013, they released an album, Amok, the product of combining their jamming with Yorke's electronic music.
 It received mainly positive reviews, with critics likening it to Yorke's solo work.
 Amok was followed by a tour of Europe, the US and Japan.
 The band members have collaborated intermittently since.

 History

 2009—2010: Formation and first shows

 In 2006, the Radiohead songwriter, Thom Yorke, released his first solo album, The Eraser, comprising mostly electronic music.
 It was produced by Radiohead's producer, Nigel Godrich.
 In July 2009, Yorke performed at Latitude Festival in Suffolk and found it was possible to perform Eraser songs on acoustic instruments.
 He contacted Godrich with the idea of forming a band to perform The Eraser without sequencers, reproducing the electronic beats with Latin percussion.

 Yorke and Godrich formed Atoms for Peace in 2009 with the bassist Flea of the Red Hot Chili Peppers; the drummer Joey Waronker, who had performed with acts including Beck and R.E.M; and the percussionist Mauro Refosco, who had performed with acts including David Byrne.
 Yorke said: "I've been playing with [Radiohead] since I was 16, and to do this was quite a trip ...
 It felt like we'd knocked a hole in a wall, and we should just fucking go through it."

-Yorke announced the band in September 2009.
+Yorke announced the band, then unnamed, in September 2009.
 That October, after three weeks of rehearsals, they played their first shows at Echoplex and the Orpheum Theater in Los Angeles.
-The band went unnamed for early performances, billed as "Thom Yorke" or "??????".
+For early performances, the band was billed as "Thom Yorke" or "??????".
 In February 2010, they announced the name Atoms for Peace, taken from a song title from The Eraser, which references the 1953 speech by the American president Dwight D. Eisenhower.

 In early 2010, Atoms for Peace toured the US, supported by Flying Lotus.
 The tour included a performance at Coachella.
-Along with songs from The Eraser, they performed the 2003 Radiohead B-side "Paperbag Writer", the Radiohead song "Follow Me Around" and Yorke's 1998 collaboration with Unkle, "Rabbit in Your Headlights".
+Along with songs from The Eraser, they performed the Radiohead songs "Paperbag Writer" and "Follow Me Around", and Yorke's 1998 collaboration with Unkle, "Rabbit in Your Headlights".